ArtOdysseys: Paris’ Haunted Père Lachaise Cemetery

-Welcome to ArtSmart Roundtable—a monthly series I participate in with a group of colleagues who are passionate about discovering art while exploring fascinating destinations.
-Combining art and travel is our mission as we set to chronicle our adventures and share them with you in hopes of teaching something new as well.
+Welcome to ArtOdysseys—my monthly series dedicated to my love of art and travel, my mission wherever the roads or rivers may lead!
 October’s topic is Outdoor Sculpture and since we’re publishing on Halloween, I thought I would combine the two themes for a little paranormal fun and art education, hence my choice of the Père Lachaise Cemetery in Paris for its haunting mausoleums, tombs and headstones not to mention legends of otherworldly visits.
 Boo!

 Dare to walk along the streets of the City of the Dead?
 Topping many lists of the world’s most haunted places, Père Lachaise Cemetery is Paris’ largest cemetery in the city proper.
 Located in the 20th arrondissement, Père Lachaise, named after Père Francois de la Chaise, confessor to Louis XIV, opened in 1802 and features 110 acres of some of the most exquisite and macabre sculptures in the world.
 Believed to be haunted, this is one place I would not venture out in the middle of a dark and gloomy night, especially on Halloween.